 Related: Brain Chemicals and Porn Addiction

 As you’re searching, the excitement of what each new page may bring causes dopamine to be released inside your body.
 As that dopamine begins to decrease, you need another click (or something new) in order to get that hit again.
-That is why someone could have 150 windows open on their laptop looking for that “perfect scene” to finish on.
-But the perfect scene never comes because that desire for dopamine drives us on to the next page and the next page…
+That is why someone could have 150 windows open on their laptop looking for that “perfect scene” to end on.
+But the perfect scene never comes because that desire for dopamine drives us onto the next page and the next page…

 As you are stumbling through the fields of free porn and clicking away, these sites will each offer you new and enticing options.
-Each of these options vary in their specificity, but each one is very specific in what it is showing you.
+Each of these options varies in its specificity, but each one is very specific in what it is showing you.
 It is specific for a reason.

 The site is attempting to lead you down a rabbit hole and cause you to desire something more and more specific.
 In the beginning, it will give you the “more specific” thing for free, but like the worm on the end of a hook, it will eventually be pulled and you will have to pay money in order to see more of that specific thing.

 Your tolerance for porn escalates over time.

 As you continue the search for more specific pornography or the perfect scene, your brain will begin to build a tolerance for what you are seeing.
 In other words, that which used to excite you just doesn’t cut it anymore.
 You begin to edge further and further out onto the ledge.

 You miss the excitement that you once felt when porn was new in your life and seek that newness again but try to find it through different kinds of pornography.
 I have sat across the table from many people who said, “I don’t know how I got here.
 I can’t believe I was looking at that.
 I never thought I’d go there.”
 But they do “get there” and “see that” and “go there.”
 And, given enough time with porn, there is a good chance that you will too.

 You don’t have to continue the path of escalating porn use.